-Services that are covered for you What you must pay when you get these services Pulmonary rehabilitation services (continued) order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
-If you receive additional services, cost-sharing for those services may apply.
-Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent.
+Services that are covered for you What you must pay when you get these services Prosthetic devices and related supplies (continued) TIER 1 and TIER 2 If you receive additional services, cost sharing for those services may apply.
+Pulmonary rehabilitation services TIER 1 Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating \$0 copay for each Medicare- covered pulmonary rehabilitation service. the chronic respiratory disease.
+TIER 2 \$0 copay for each Medicare- covered pulmonary rehabilitation service.
+TIER 1 and TIER 2 If you receive additional services, cost-sharing for those services will apply.

+Screening and counseling to reduce alcohol misuse

+We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent.

 If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.

 There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.

+There is no coinsurance, copayment, or deductible for the Medicare-covered screening and counseling to reduce alcohol misuse preventive benefit.

-If you receive additional services, cost sharing for those services may apply.
-Screening for lung cancer with low dose computed tomography (LDCT) For qualified individuals, a LDCT is covered every 12 months.
+Services that are covered for you Screening and counseling to reduce alcohol misuse (continued) TIER 1 and TIER 2 If you receive additional services, cost sharing for those services may apply.

+Screening for lung cancer with low dose computed tomography (LDCT)

+For qualified individuals, a LDCT is covered every 12 months.

 Eligible members are: people aged 50 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 20 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision-making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.

-For LDCT lung cancer screenings after the initial LDCT screening: the members must receive a written order for There is no coinsurance, copayment, or deductible for the Medicare covered counseling and shared decision-making visit or for the LDCT.
-If you receive additional services, cost sharing for those services may apply.
-LDCT lung cancer screening, which may be furnished during any appropriate visit with a physician or qualified non-physician practitioner.
+For LDCT lung cancer screenings after the initial LDCT screening: the members must receive a written order for LDCT lung cancer screening, which may be furnished during any appropriate visit with a physician or qualified non-physician practitioner.
 If a physician or qualified non-physician practitioner elects to provide a lung cancer screening counseling and shared decision-making visit for subsequent lung cancer screenings with LDCT, the visit must meet the Medicare criteria for such visits.

-See Chapter 12 Definitions of important words for the
+See Chapter 12 Definitions of important words for the definition of "screening."